psmd-iberutaru/OpihiExarata/docs/source/user/system_framework.rst

 - On-sky target propagation.

-These five problems are solved by sending relevant data to other services, utilizing their API to compute a solution.
+These five problems are solved by sending relevant data to other services, utilizing their APIs to compute a solution.
 (See our :ref:`user-citations` for more references.)

 Each of these services are made by different organizations.
 We access the